smtkymt/A3C/README.md

 (On Linux, you should run the following commands using sudo.)

-First you'll want to make sure your Python package installer (pip) is up-to-date:
+First you'll want to make sure your Python package installer (pip) is up-to-date, so that you get TensorFlow 2.0 instead of an earlier version:

 ```pip3 install --upgrade pip```